 The first CIPTP contracts were offered for sale in 1998.
-As of June 30, 2021, the CIPTP had 24,781 contracts included in the actuarial valuation.
+As of June 30, 2022, the CIPTP had 21,675 contracts included in the actuarial valuation.

-The College Illinois![®] Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period and is still not accepting new contracts for the 2021/2022 enrollment period.
-ISAC recently secured some state funding to start addressing the College Illinois![®] Prepaid Tuition Program unfunded liability.
-There were two State appropriations from the State's General Revenue Fund - one for \$30 million on behalf of fiscal year 2021 that is reflected in this actuarial valuation and a second appropriation of \$20 million for fiscal year 2022 that will be reflected in the next actuarial valuation as of June 30, 2022.
-ISAC has informed us that they will continue to advocate for annual funding in future years until the full unfunded liability is addressed.
+The College Illinois!® Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period and is still not accepting new contracts for the 2022/2023 enrollment period.
+ISAC recently secured state funding that has significantly addressed the College Illinois!® Prepaid Tuition Program unfunded liability.
+There were two State appropriations from the State's General Revenue Fund on behalf of fiscal year 2022 - one for \$20 million and a second appropriation of \$230 million that are reflected in this actuarial valuation as of June 30, 2022.
+(There was an additional State appropriation of \$30 million on behalf of fiscal year 2021.)